btrotta/advent-of-code-2024/Readme.md

 ## Day 18
 Use breadth-first search to find shortest paths.
 For part b, after adding a block, if the block does not lie on the current shortest path we do not need to run the path-finding algorithm again since the current path will still work.

+## Day 19
+For part a, use depth-first search.
+For part b, use dynamic programming to recursively calculate the number of ways of making the first `n` colours of the design.